nickmeldrum/nickmeldrumdotcom/README.md

  * To test the request functions run: `test-functions` command.
  * to deploy everything run: `deploy` command.
 This assumes the static pages and the functions are already built (using `build-pages` and `build-functions`) and then deploys the cf stack, does the s3 sync, the cf invalidation, the lambda publish and cf behaviour triggering.

-## ci build/deploy structure in detail
+## CI build/deploy structure in detail

 ### prep stage: